Ziggeo/ziggeo-wordpress-plugin/readme.txt

 Upload the directory to the `/wp-content/plugins/` directory and click on `Ziggeo Video` in the settings menu.

+If you experience any issues with the plugin, please let us know at support@ziggeo.com

 == Changelog ==

 = 1.0 =